MicroEJ/docs/ApplicationDeveloperGuide/applicationResources.rst

 Principle
 =========

-A *resource* is, for a MicroEJ Application, the contents of a file.
+A *resource* is, for an Application, the contents of a file.
-This file is known by its path (its relative path from the MicroEJ Application classpath) and its name.
+This file is known by its path (its relative path from the Application classpath) and its name.
-The file may be stored in RAM, flash, or external flash; and it is the responsibility of the MicroEJ Core Engine and/or the BSP to retrieve and load it.
+The file may be stored in RAM, flash, or external flash; and it is the responsibility of the Core Engine and/or the BSP to retrieve and load it.

 .. _section.applicationResources.internal_and_external_resources: